Yueming02/Research-Project-College-Graduates-Earnings-Inequality-by-Fields-of-Study-and-Gender/README.md

+# Fields of Study and Earnings Inequality with Highlight on a Gender-Specific Perspective

 Does a college degree equally benefit every graduate in terms of earnings?
 Many individuals invest thousands of dollars each year to pursue a bachelor’s degree; however, a college degree does not always guarantee a decent salary for all graduates despite the steep